castle-engine/planets-demo/README.md

 - Instead of a couple of separate models, we could create only one model, like `data/planets.x3d`.
 And load it to a single TCastleScene.

-  In this case the earth, the moon and the satellite would be animated by finding their `TTransformNode`.
-Just like the sun is animated right now.
+  In this case the Earth, the Moon and the satellite would be animated by finding their `TTransformNode`.
+Just like the Sun is animated right now.

   Note that in case of an object composed from a couple of Blender objects (like the satellite right now) you could use Blender parent-child reliationship,